rampantdev/100-days-of-code/log.md

 #Python
 Refreshed myself on classes.
 Implemented a couple simple examples in python.

+### Day 16: May 10, 2017 - Relative and fixed paths
+#Python
+Worked on contuining with a work related automation project.
+Attempting to use shutil to move files around and organize them.
+Running into trouble working with paths, but making progress.

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)